Low$_2$ computably enumerable sets have hyperhypersimple supersets: Introduction

 This conjecture is stated as an open question in Soare \cite{Soa}.
-We remark that Conjecture \ref{conj} has been claimed as a Theorem in several places, notably as being due to Harrington, Lachlan, Maass and Soare as stated in Harrington-Soare \cite{HarringtonSoare96}, Theorem 1.8.
+We remark that Conjecture \ref{conj} has been claimed as a theorem in several places, notably as being due to Harrington, Lachlan, Maass and Soare as stated in Harrington-Soare \cite[Theorem 1.8]{HarringtonSoare96}, as well as in lectures by Soare in the late 1990's.
 But despite the best efforts of computability-theorists in the last 30 or so years, no proof has appeared, so it is surely an open question by this stage.

 Notice that for this conjecture to hold, we must need some other method of constructing the isomorphism than an effective isomorphism.
-Likely if Conjecture \ref{conj} is true, then methods along the lines of the powerful $\Delta_3^0$ methods introduced by Soare and Harrington \cite{HarringtonSoare96} or Cholak \cite{Cholak:95} will likely be needed.
-Cholak \cite{Cholak:95} gave some partial evidence for the validity of the conjecture by showing that every ``semilow$_2$'' c.e.\ set with something called the ``outer splitting property'' has $\+L^*(A)\cong {\mathcal E}^*$.
-It is not important for our story what these properties are, save to say that they give weaker guessing methods than semilow$_{1.5}$-ness, but which are sufficient given the $\Delta_3^0$ isomorphism method.
+Likely if Conjecture \ref{conj} is true, then methods along the lines of the powerful $\Delta_3$ methods introduced by Soare and Harrington \cite{HarringtonSoare96} or Cholak \cite{Cholak:95} will likely be needed.
+Cholak \cite{Cholak:95} gave some partial evidence for the validity of the conjecture by showing that every semilow$_2$ c.e.\ set with the \emph{outer splitting property} has $\+L^*(A)\cong {\mathcal E}^*$.
+It is not important for our story what these properties are, save to say that they give weaker guessing methods than semilow$_{1.5}$-ness, but which are sufficient given the $\Delta_3$ isomorphism method.
 In this paper we make a modest contribution supporting Conjecture \ref{conj}.
+We will soon explain what we mean by guessing, and how our work fits into the programme of establishing the conjecture.

 Lachlan \cite{Lachlan2} proved that if $A$ is low$_2$ then $A$ has a maximal superset (i.e., $\+L^*(A)$ contains a co-atom).
 This is currently the strongest general result about all low$_2$ c.e. sets.
+It is likely not too difficult to modify Lachlan's technique to extend this result to $k$-quasimaximal sets, c.e.\ sets which are the intersections of exactly $k$ maximal sets, by simultaneously constructing $k$ maximal supersets $M_1,\dots,M_k$ of $A$ such that $M_i\neq^*M_j$ for $i\ne j$.
+If $Q$ is $k$-quasimaximal then $\+L^*(Q) $ is a $k$-atom boolean algebra.